Pehlevan-Group/Supervised-Similarity-Matching/README.md

   * Structured: Code for networks with structured connectivity.
 (SMEP)
   * Main: Code for networks without structured connectivity.
 (EP, EP+Lateral, SMEP)

+See README file in each folder about the instruction of running the code.